Inside your house

 Leave a light on

-When you’re out or away, make it look like someone’s home.
+When you’re out or away – whether you’re popping to the local shop or going away on holiday – make it look like someone’s home.
 Leave a visible light on when you go out in the evening.
 You can use timer switches on lights and radios so they come on automatically.
-You could also consider buying a fake TV or TV simulator - you can get them in many local shops and DIY stores.
+You could also consider buying a fake TV or TV simulator.

 Protect your valuables

 Don’t leave valuable items where they can be seen from outside.
 Take photos of valuable items and make a note of any serial numbers – keep them with your insurance policy.
-If you have a laptop, tablet or mobile phone you can install tracking software to help trace your property if it’s stolen.
+Items that are most commonly stolen include purses, wallets, jewellery, watches and electronic goods.
+If you have a laptop, tablet or mobile phone, you can install tracking software to help trace your property if it’s stolen.
 Some software can be downloaded for free.

 Mark your property

-Marking your property makes it difficult for burglars to dispose of stolen goods and increases the chances of them being returned to you if they’re recovered.
+Marking your property with a security code makes it difficult for burglars to dispose of stolen goods and increases the chances of them being returned to you if they’re recovered.
 You can do this in various ways: